 Lay out your pattern and adhere to your foam board backer in any pattern you desire.
-Tip: try not to get any excess glue on the fronts or else it won’t take the stain.
+Tip: try not to get any excess glue on the fronts, or it won’t take the stain.

 If any pieces hang off, use a saw to cut them square to fit the frame.